Percentage Calculator

 How to Use This Percentage Calculator

 Tab 1 — Find X% of a number: Enter the percentage and the number.
-Instantly get the result.
-Perfect for calculating discounts, tips, tax amounts, and commissions.
+For example, to find 20% of 850, type 20 in the first box and 850 in the second.
+The result — 170 — appears instantly.
+Use this for calculating discounts, GST amounts, tips, commissions, and tax.

 Tab 2 — What percent is X of Y?
-Enter two numbers and find what percentage one is of the other.
-Useful for exam scores, test results, and proportions.
+Enter two numbers and find what percentage the first is of the second.
+For example, if you scored 72 out of 90 in a test, type 72 and 90.
+The result is 80%.
+Use this for exam marks, test scores, and performance ratios.

-Tab 3 — Percentage increase or decrease: Enter a starting value and an ending value to find how much something has changed.
-Used for price changes, salary increases, population growth, and investment returns.
+Tab 3 — Percentage increase or decrease: Enter a starting value and an ending value.
+For example, if a product's price went from $120 to $150, type 120 and 150 — the calculator shows a 25% increase.
+Use this for price changes, salary hikes, population growth, and investment returns.

 Quick tip